Socialist perspectives on abortion: Tunisia

 During the socialist Habib Bourguiba's government, the country become the first Arab Muslim majority country to legalize abortion on request.

 Uruguay

 During the government of socialist president José Mujica, the country become the second Latino-American country to allows abortion on request.

 Within religious movements

 Christian socialists and followers of liberation theology often describes themselves as pro-life Catholics.
 Paulo Freire and Óscar Romero were examples of socialist pro-life Catholics.

+Abortion in China

+Abortion in China is legal and generally accessible nationwide.